GeneralA6/menu-handler/README.md

  - prevent body swipe when a menu is open
  - accessiblity

-*for more functionality and information see Options section*
+for more functionality and information see [table of contents section](#Table-of-contents)

 ## Init